juggie/aa-proxy-rs/README.md

     -V, --version                     Print version information
 ```

+## Troubleshooting
+Sometimes deleting the system Bluetooth cache at /var/lib/bluetooth and restarting bluetoothd fixes persistent issues with device connectivity.
+Consider also using "Forget" of bluetooth device in the Android phone.

 ## Known problems
 During my development work I encountered the stuck USB adapter once.
 What is more interesting, a reboots doesn't help, I had to re-power cycle the Pi.
 In the `dmesg` I've got this: